MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssrmp-views-and-dashboards.md

 Use the menu button or a group in order to add a group or tile.
 To delete or edit a tile, right-click a tile and select the required action.

 The background color, time interval and refresh rate settings are applied to the **Datacenter Dashboard** and all **Instance Dashboards**, and can be set from the **Datacenter Dashboard** menu.

-For more information, see the Microsoft SQL Server dashboards guide.

 ### Replication Components Datacenter Dashboard